versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 If you wish to route the media of a producer to an external RTP device or endpoint (such as FFmpeg or GStreamer):

-* Create (if not already created) a plain RTP transport in mediasoup and get its local IP and port for RTP (and optionally for RTCP if your media endpoint does not support RTCP-mux).
+* Create (if not already created) a plain transport in mediasoup and get its local IP and port for RTP (and optionally for RTCP if your media endpoint does not support RTCP-mux).
 * Check your mediasoup [router.rtpCapabilities](/documentation/v3/mediasoup/api/#router-rtpCapabilities) and create a subset of them with the RTP capabilities supported by your external endpoint.
 It's critical that you keep the same codec `preferredPayloadType` values and RTP header extension `preferredId` values.
-* Create a consumer (via `transport.consume()`) on top of the plain RTP transport with the corresponding `producerId` and the generated `rtpCapabilities` of your external endpoint.
+* Create a consumer (via `transport.consume()`) on top of the plain transport with the corresponding `producerId` and the generated `rtpCapabilities` of your external endpoint.
 * Get the [consumer.rtpParameters](/documentation/v3/mediasoup/api/#consumer-rtpParameters) and the transport local RTP IP and port(s) and instruct your external endpoint to consume RTP based on those parameters.
   * You may need to build a "remote" SDP offer based on those transport and RTP parameters if your endpoint requires a SDP.
   * Or you may need to tell your external endpoint about the media source parameters (via FFmpeg or GStreamer command line arguments).